rogerndutiye/user-account-management/Readme.md

-Sure, here's a sample README note for a Spring Boot implementation of the user account management services:

 # User Account Management Services

 This project is a collection of Spring Boot microservices that provide user account management functionality.
 The services are designed to work together to provide a seamless user experience and ensure the security and scalability of the system.